mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Response to sneezing](https://en.wikipedia.org/w/index.php?title=Response_to_sneezing&oldid=1194916949) - In English-speaking countries, the common verbal response to another person's sneeze is "[God] bless you", or, less commonly in the United States and Canada, "Gesundheit", the German word for health (and the response to sneezing in German-speaking countries).
+There are several proposed bless-you origins for use in the context of sneezing.
+In non-En...

 - [Child Abusers Are Getting Better at Using Crypto to Cover Their Tracks](https://www.wired.com/story/csam-sellers-monero-rise/) - Crypto tracing firm Chainalysis found that sellers of child sexual abuse materials are successfully using “mixers” and “privacy coins” like Monero to launder their profits and evade law enforcement.

 - [Glorified rice](https://en.wikipedia.org/w/index.php?title=Glorified_rice&oldid=1176811015) - Glorified rice is a dessert salad popular in the Midwestern cuisine served in Minnesota and other states in the Upper Midwest, United States and other places with Norwegian populations.
 It is popular in more rural areas with sizable Lutheran populations of Scandinavian heritage.
 It is made from rice, crushed pineapple, and whipped cream.
 It is often...